koding/kdsleepmode/README.md

 ## Structure

-* The `index.html` file is the result of the build.
+The `index.html` file is the main file and the result of the build.
-* The `core` folder holds all the sources and assets of the project.
+The `core` folder holds all the sources and assets of the project.
-    * `assets` - has a `img` folder with all the images and a `js` folder that contains all the JavaScript assets.
+    * `assets` - has an `img` folder with all the image assets and a `js` folder that contains all the JavaScript assets.
     * `coffee` - contains the main JavaScript source code written in CoffeScript.
     * `dest` - contains all the JavaScript and CSS files that result after a successful build.
 These files are used by the `index.html` file.
     * `sass` - contains the main CSS source code written in Sass.
 This also includes the code for RWD.
     * `template` - contains the main HTML source code.
-This file should be modified **NOT** the index.html file.
+The files here **should* be modified **NOT** the index.html file.

 ## Build process